 Selected Broader Coverage: Financial Times (1), Financial Times (2), City AM, Sky News, The Guardian, MSN, Medscape, News Medical, Neue Zuericher Zeitung (German), Le Monde (French), Die Welt (German), ZAP (Portugese), FocusTech (Italian), Svenske Dagblad (Swedish), Bloomberg School of Public Health Summary, Financial Times, Wired, Atlantic (French), Liberation (French), La Libre (French).

 Context: This paper studies one of the most curious natural experiments of all times.
-A data processing mistake that was likely caused by non-robust low quality IT systems being procured.
+A data processing mistake that was likely caused by non-robust low quality IT systems being procured by an outsourcing company.

 Context: This paper documents the epidemiological impact of a false negative on the pandemic in England exploiting a lab processing error that resulted in 40,000 individuals being told they were COVID-19 negative despite testing positive with a lateral flow test.
 The paper estimates a pandemic multiplier effect.
 The results from the working paper have since been confirmed in numerous other studies.